headphonejames/you-are-interesting-hugo/content/en/how.md

  * I needed messaging to enroll people.
  * I needed a website (you are here).
  * I needed a number of great prompts, with room for ideas from other people.
- * I needed people to staff this idea with me.
+ * I needed people to staff this experiment with me.
  * I needed to collect metrics.
 To do that, I would need to [build an app](https://github.com/headphonejames/you-are-interesting) to track those metrics.

-Finally, I needed to madly execute on all this in a very breif window of time.
-This had to come together within a month and a half.